-Source Water Protection and Wellhead Protection Programs will receive priority to insure drinking water uses of surface and ground waters are given the highest levels of protection.
-The SCDHEC completed all source water protection reports ahead of schedule and has provided them to the water systems for implementation.
-We have recently added staff with Source Water set-aside funding to work with water systems on implementation.
+Source Water Protection and Wellhead Protection Programs continue to receive priority to insure drinking water uses of surface and ground waters are given the highest levels of protection.
+The SCDHEC has completed all source water protection reports for existing sources.
+Source water protection reports are developed for new sources as they are permitted.